COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Introduction

-The advent of non-parametric SFH models represents a significant advancement, allowing for more detailed and unbiased reconstructions of SFHs.
-These models do not assume a specific functional form for the SFH but instead use a series of time bins with independently determined SFRs, providing a more flexible and realistic depiction of the star formation activities over cosmic time \citep{Tojeiro09,Iyer19}.
+The advent of non-parametric SFH models represents a significant advancement, as they allow for more detailed and unbiased reconstructions of SFHs.
+These models do not assume a specific functional form for the SFH but instead use a series of time bins with independently determined SFRs, thus providing a more flexible and realistic depiction of the star-formation activities over cosmic time \citep{Tojeiro09,Iyer19}.
 Studies utilizing non-parametric approaches, such as those by \citet{Leja19}, \citet{Pacifici2023}, and \citet{Ciesla23}, have demonstrated the ability to recover physical parameters and complex SFHs, including SFH features such as multiple bursts and periods of quiescence, that parametric models often miss.
 This flexibility allows for a more accurate understanding of the processes driving galaxy evolution and highlights the importance of using sophisticated models to interpret the wealth of data from modern surveys and large statistical samples.
-Especially important in this context is the ability to capture star formation burstiness, which seems the most likely explanation for many JWST high-redshift observed galaxies \citep[e.g.][]{Sun2023}.
+Especially important in this context is the ability to capture star formation burstiness, which seems to be the most likely explanation for many JWST high-redshift observed galaxies \citep[e.g.,][]{Sun2023}.

-The position in the $\SFRM$ plane is commonly used to separate the galaxy populations, that is according to galaxies' observational properties.
-However, it is not clear if galaxies at a given position of the $\SFRM$ plane represent a homogeneous galaxy population in terms of star-formation histories or if galaxies have experienced a large variety of histories \citep[e.g][]{Elbaz2018,Ciesla23}.
-Furthermore, the characterization of the MS and its evolution has vastly improved over the last decade \citep[e.g.][and references therein]{popesso23} providing pictures of the galaxy properties at various epochs.
+The position of a galaxy in the $\SFRM$ plane is commonly used to separate galaxy populations based on their observable properties.
+However, it is not clear if galaxies at a given position of the $\SFRM$ plane represent a homogeneous galaxy population in terms of SFHs or if galaxies have experienced a large variety of histories \citep[e.g.,][]{Elbaz2018,Ciesla23}.
+Furthermore, the characterization of the MS and its evolution has vastly improved over the past decade \citep[e.g.,][and references therein]{popesso23}, providing detailed insights into galaxy properties at various epochs.
 It is still difficult to understand how and when galaxies transition from different regions of the $\SFRM$ plane.
-These movements should be encoded in the SFH of galaxies \citep[e.g.][]{Tacchella2016}.
+These movements should be encoded in the SFH of galaxies \citep[e.g.,][]{Tacchella2016}.
 In this work, we combine state-of-the-art SED modeling methods and the rich dataset of the COSMOS-Web survey to characterize and analyze the movement of galaxies with the $\SFRM$ plane by reconstructing their SFH.